Glasteriano/Object-oriented-programming-OOP/README.md

 ### Encapsulation

   - This file I just compared the ways to protect an inportant attibute or method in the class to anyone overwrite it.

+### Association

+  - Connecting two classes and using functions of each other as one.
+  - Connecting the writer with two other classes and use their functions.